Are you curious about container shipping costs from China to Egypt?

 Port fees vary by location, but they typically include charges for unloading, storage, and transportation of containers within the port.
 These fees can range from $150 to $400 depending on the port’s infrastructure and policies.
 It’s essential to confirm these costs with your freight forwarder, as they can significantly impact your total shipping expenses.

-Customs Duties and Taxes
+Customs Duties and Taxes (and the ACI System)

 When importing goods into Egypt, customs duties, and taxes are applicable.
 The rates depend on the type of goods being imported and their value.
 Typically, customs duties can range from 5% to 40% of the total value of the cargo.
-It’s advisable to consult with a customs agent or your freight forwarder, such as Dantful International Logistics, to ensure compliance with local regulations and to understand the specific duties that may apply to your shipment.

-Other common charges to watch (as of January 2026)
+Other common charges to watch (as of April 2026)

 - Documentation and release fees: May apply at origin and destination.